Limonov: The Ballad: Production

 In 2017, Paweł Pawlikowski adapted Emmanuel Carrère's biographical novel Limonov (2011), based on the life of Eduard Limonov, into a screenplay.
 Pawlikowski planned to direct the film adaptation but revealed in 2020 that he lost interest in the character and abandoned plans to direct.

 Release

 Limonov: The Ballad was selected to compete for the Palme d'Or at the 2024 Cannes Film Festival, where it had its world premiere on 19 May 2024.
 It was released in Italy on 5 September 2024 by Vision Distribution.
 Pathé released the film in France on 4 December 2024.
 It was released in Spain on 21 February 2025 by Filmin.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 63% based on 27 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes, the film holds an approval rating of 63% based on 27 reviews, with an average rating of 6.2/10.The website's critical consensus states: "Limonov: The Ballad rides Ben Whishaw's electrifying performance through a seductive haze of countercultural cool, capturing the self-mythologizing chaos of its antihero while remaining too enamored to fully interrogate him."
 On Metacritic, the film has a weighted average score of 61 out of 100 based on 9 critic reviews, indicating "generally favorable" reviews.